 One of our attorneys can also help you recover direct damages against a trucking company if it imposed a driving schedule in violation of federal trucking regulations to cut corners in drive time, for example.
 Alternatively, an employer may bear direct liability if a trucker loses control of their vehicle as a result of overloaded cargo or poor truck maintenance.

-Reach out to a League City Truck Accident Attorney Today
+Reach out to a League City Truck Accident Lawyer Today

 If you sustained injuries in a semi-truck accident, you should retain qualified legal assistance as soon as possible.
 Our team of dedicated and compassionate lawyers will review all the evidence in your case and explore every avenue of recovery.
 Our League City truck accident lawyers will work their hardest to help you get the recovery you deserve.
 Call Haines Law today to get started.